 Photographers will need a lot of patience walking over the Brooklyn Bridge at night.
 Unless you wait until after 11pm, you will struggle to get clean shots with few to no people.

-If you’re not here for photography, take things slow and relaxed to soak up the electric atmosphere.
+If you’re not here for photography, take things slowly and relaxed to soak up the electric atmosphere, before heading back to your top rated NYC hotel.

 Awesome Photographs Walking Over Brooklyn Bridge at Night